of graduate employers say relevant experience is essential to getting a job with them

 Contemporary Bread Production

-Food Product Design Development
+Bakery Product Design and Development

 Food technologists and product developers need to understand the ingredients that can be incorporated into food products and how they relate to the formulation of new and innovative developments as well as improving existing products.
 This module has a strong industry focus and you will be able to participate in a real life development opportunity.
 You will also study the theories of product development strategies for new products and product improvement and considerations around scale-up.
 This will include market trends and analysis, competitor reviews and benchmarking exercise.